MoralisWeb3/plugindocs/rarible plugin/README.md

 # Lazy mint

 You can lazy mint a token by calling the `lazyMint` endpoint.<br>
-This endpoint returns an object that contains the `tokenId` of the lazy minted token. <br>
+This endpoint returns an object that contains the `tokenId` and `tokenAddress` of the lazy minted token. <br>

 ```js
 await Moralis.Plugins.rarible.lazyMint({